 How to Change an Electrical Panel

-Last modified: 2018/01/03 | 2 mins
+Last modified: 2019/08/12 | Approximate reading time 4 mins

-Sudden intensity changes and flickering of lights and appliances
+Sudden flickering of lights and appliances

 The presence of fuses in your electrical panel

+However, when an electrical short-circuit happens, fuses are hard to work with and in some cases, they can lead to electric shocks and even fires.
 Also, if your insurance company learns that you have a fuse panel, they could refuse to offer full coverage against fire damage.
 Breakers, for their part, are easy to use.
-If a surge happens, you simply have to place the breaker back to its position of origin.
-Once a year, test the breakers to see if they are still solid.
-Sometimes, due to wear and tear, they can become loose.
+If a surge happens, you’ll simply place the breaker back to its position of origin.
+Once a year, test the breakers to make sure that they’re still solid.
+Due to wear and tear, they sometimes become loose.

 Rust and heat release

-Circuits that don’t work anymore:
+Circuits that no longer work

+If in doubt about one of the circuits on your panel, use a multimeter to detect the electric current.
+This will help you emit a proper diagnosis as well as allowing you to detect the source of the problem.
 If, upon verification, you realize that the time has come to change your electrical panel, contact an electrician.
-Any task concerning electricity should always be done by a professional, since the possible repercussions following even the slightest error could be grave.
+Any task concerning electricity should always be done by a professional since the possible repercussions following even the slightest error could be grave.

 Get 3 renovation quotes from qualified electricians to fix your electrical panel